-Author has written 10 stories for Nightmare Before Christmas, Batman the Animated Series, Batman, and Hunchback of Notre Dame.
+Author has written 12 stories for Nightmare Before Christmas, Batman the Animated Series, Batman, Hunchback of Notre Dame, and Five Nights at Freddy´s.

 I go by N on and offline.